 Reducing CO2 emissions by one metric ton is called a carbon offset.
 Carbon offsets are traded and can be purchased from various companies.
 If you fly Delta Airlines from New York to Los Angeles, your share of the CO2 emitted by the plane is about 0.69 metric tons and Delta will sell you a carbon offset to offset those emissions for $10.33.
 This is equivalent to a cost per carbon offset of $15.
 Delta is marking up the cost of carbon offsets that can be purchased for $10 per metric ton at carbonfund.org.
 In large quantities carbon offsets are available for around $4 per metric ton.
 The carbon offset market may be depressed because it is not generally allowed to substitute carbon offsets for building wind or solar installations.
 If carbon offsets were allowed to accomplish the same objectives as building wind and solar plants, that would hurt the wind and solar industries.
 They don't want to be hurt, so they make every effort to marginalize their competition.
 If a CO2-free nuclear plant is constructed rather than a coal plant, a vast reduction in future CO2 emissions takes place, generating carbon offsets cheaply.
 But, as you might guess, it is legally prohibited to use nuclear plants to avoid CO2 emissions.
 The wind and solar industries have managed to make the rules favor themselves.

 A coal plant emits about 0.7 metric tons of CO2 per megawatt hour.
 Electricity from a new coal plant costs about $59 per megawatt hour.
 Electricity from a new nuclear plant in the U.S. costs about $78 per megawatt hour.
 The difference, $19 per megawatt hour is the cost to reduce future CO2 emissions by 0.7 metric tons per megawatt hour.
 The cost of carbon offsets generated in this way is $27 per metric ton, much cheaper than using solar to reduce CO2 emissions.
-In some countries, where nuclear power has not been shut out by scare campaigns, like South Korea, nuclear power costs half what it costs in the U.S. and nuclear is the method of choice for reducing CO2 emissions.
+In some countries, where nuclear power has not been fatally damaged by scare campaigns, like South Korea, nuclear power costs half what it costs in the U.S. and nuclear is the method of choice for reducing CO2 emissions.

 I'm not suggesting that reducing CO2 emissions is even desirable.
 I'm just suggesting that if reducing CO2 emissions is your goal, wind or solar is a very poor method of going about that.